KenPowerClassroom/LGame-TeamD/mvp.md

 ### 1. Draw Board/Grid:

-As a player, the board needs to be the correct size and visible so that they can see what is happening.
+- Use SFML
+- Draw a 4 x 4 grid of sf::Rectangles 100px X 100px each; which will effectively function as square tiles .
+- Each tile will have a black outline around a white centre for easy identification of each tile.
+- The board and text will be displayed on a 900px X 800px window
-Using SFML, draw a 4 x 4 grid of sf::Rectangles 100x100 each with a black outline around a white centre on a 900 x 800 window, leaving a 100 gap at the top of the screen for text displaying which player's turn it currently is.
+- 900px X 100px Rectangle shape will be at the top of the screen for text displaying which player's turn it currently is, effectively acting like UI.

 ### 2. Draw pieces: